Oval Office: Decoration

 President Harry S. Truman replaced the Oval Office's 23-year-old dark green carpet in 1947.
-He had revised the Seal of the President of the United States after World War II, and his blue-gray carpet incorporated the 1945 revised Seal, represented monochromatically through varying depths of its cut pile.
+He had revised the seal of the president of the United States after World War II, and his blue-gray carpet incorporated the 1945 revised seal, represented monochromatically through varying depths of its cut pile.
 The Truman carpet remained in the office through the Dwight D. Eisenhower and John F. Kennedy administrations.
 Jacqueline Kennedy's redecoration of the Oval Office began on November 21, 1963, while she and President Kennedy were away on a trip to Texas.
 The following day, November 22, a red carpet was installed, just as the Kennedys were making their way through Dallas, where the president was assassinated.
-Johnson had the red carpet removed and the Truman carpet reinstalled, and used the latter for his administration.
-Since Johnson, most administrations have created their own oval carpet, working with an interior designer and the Curator of the White House.
+Lyndon B. Johnson had the red carpet removed and the Truman carpet reinstalled, and used the latter for his administration.
+Since Johnson, most administrations have created their own oval carpet, working with an interior designer and the curator of the White House.

 Desks

 Six desks have been used in the Oval Office by U.S. presidents since its construction in 1909.
 The desk usually sits in front of the south wall of the Oval Office, which is composed of three large windows.
 Some presidents only use the desk in this room for ceremonial purposes, such as photo opportunities and press announcements, while others use it as their main workspace.

-The first desk used in the Oval Office was the Theodore Roosevelt desk, and the desk currently in use by Joe Biden is the Resolute desk.
+The first desk used in the Oval Office was the Theodore Roosevelt desk, and the desk currently in use by Donald Trump is the Resolute desk.
 Of the six desks used in the Oval Office, the Resolute desk has spent the longest time there, having been used by eight presidents in the room.
 The Resolute has been used by all U.S. presidents since 1977 with the exception of George H. W. Bush, who used the C&O desk for his one term, making it the shortest-serving desk to date.
 Other past presidents have used the Hoover desk, the Johnson desk, and the Wilson desk.